Containerising the DataDog Agent for HTTP health-checks using DigitalOcean App Platform and Terraform

 Conclusion

-To conclude we are very happy with the ease in which we have been able to abstract this service to a higher-level of compute, removing the concerns of having to manage the underlying host machine in the process.
-Now only maintaining ownership of a Docker image, means that we can trivially move this service to another cloud provider platform in the future if we so wish.
+To conclude, we are very happy with the ease in which we have been able to abstract this service to a higher level of compute, removing the concerns of having to manage the underlying host machine in the process.
+Now only maintaining ownership of a Docker image means we can trivially move this service to another cloud provider platform in the future if we so wish.